pi-lar/neuropil/doc/source/faq.rst

 Usually you are using a intermediate hop to decouple your devices and applications because of technical and organizational aspects.
-This intermediate hop requires additional configuration efforts, in consequence it becomes your bootleneck and your single point of failure and attack.
-Message queing was partly invented to protect againts network failures, today we add message queuing systems as central components.
+This intermediate hop requires additional configuration efforts, in consequence it becomes your bottleneck and your single point of failure and attack.
+Message queuing was partly invented to protect against network failures, today we add message queuing systems as central components.

 Talking about IoT and millions of devices requires a paradigm shift of architecture solutions in our point of view.
-We know from the mirai botnet (only around 400.000 devices) that single point of attacks are a bad idea, but still platforms are set up that are "easy" to attack.
+We know from the Mirai botnet (only around 400.000 devices) that single point of attacks are a bad idea, but still platforms are set up that are "easy" to attack.
 Just consider that a DoS attack against a central infrastructure component can block your complete enterprise for days !